steve1029/IES/README.md

 The staggered-grid hybrid PSTD-FDTD method adopted for the EM wave simulation.

 ### cupy
-The simulation can be run with numpy and cupy.
+The simulation can be run with numpy or cupy.

 ### dielectric
-Only a dielectric material can be modeled.
+So far, only dielectric materials can be modeled.

 ### CPML
-Convolutional PML is developed.
+Convolutional PML is implemented.

 ### MPI
-Distributed Parallel Computing with OpenMPI and mpi4py are developed.
+Distributed Parallel Computing with OpenMPI(wrapped with mpi4py) is implemented.

 ## harminv
 A package for analyzing the dominant frequency component for a given signal.
 The band structure of the photonic crystal can be obtained.

 ## pycuda_prac
-The codes to test the pycuda package for the research.
+It contains the codes for testing the pycuda package, to determine the future usage for my research.

 At first, I was intended to use pycuda.

 I started to practice how to use pycuda to accelerate the simulation.

-Then later I found 'cupy', a more readable and convenient package for using the GPGPU.
+Then later I found 'cupy', a more readable and convenient package for using the GPGPU in python environment.

-I transferred from pycuda to cupy.
+So I transferred from pycuda to cupy.

 So this directory is a remnant of my earlier research and has been abandoned now.